choria-io/website/docs/content/concepts/large_scale/_index.md

  * Custom endpoints for provisioning where needed.
 Optionally programmatically determined via plugins that can be compiled into Choria
  * Fully dynamic generation of configuration based on node metadata and fleet environment
- * Integration into Certificate Authorities provided by Enterprise Security - provided they meet some requirements
  * Self-healing via cycling back into provisioning on critical error
  * On-boarding of machines at a rate of thousands a minute

-The component that owns this process is the *Choria Provisioner* and within *Choria Server* a special mode can be enabled by using JWT tokens.
+The component that owns this process is the [Choria Provisioner](https://github.com/choria-io/provisioner) and within *Choria Server* a special mode can be enabled by using JWT tokens or plugin.

 The *Choria Broker* has a special mode that enables unprovisioned fleet nodes to connect using unverified TLS connections.
 At first this seems risky to allow unverified and verified TLS connections, however we have several mitigations to make this safe:

  * Unverified TLS support is off by default
- * Connections coming in on unverified connections **MUST** present a *provision.jwt* that **MUST** validate using the public certificate the broker has in its configuration
+ * Connections coming in on unverified connections **MUST** present a JWT that **MUST** validate using the public certificate the broker has in its configuration
- * Only servers with a *provision.jwt* is allowed to connect, those servers have very strict permissions.
+ * Connections presenting a `ProvisioningPurpose` token is allowed to connect, those servers have very strict permissions.
 They cannot communicate with any other unprovisioned servers and may only start a specific few agents
  * The *Choria Provisioner* **MUST** connect over verified TLS and must present a password matching one the broker has in its configuration.
 Only the *Choria Provisioner* can make requests to unprovisioned nodes.
  * The entire provisioning system is isolated within the broker in an Account - meaning there is no Choria communications between provisioned and unprovisioned nodes
  * Life-cycle events are transported into the Choria account and into Streams to facilitate a central audit stream